 By now it has been proven over and over again that muscle groups should be trained multiple times a week.

-When it comes to muscle mass, the saying “use it or loose it” applies perfectly.
+When it comes to muscle mass, the saying “use it or lose it” applies perfectly.
 Studies show a decrease as soon as 72hours after working out a particular muscle group.
 This is mainly due to the body not expecting stimulus and focusing energy on other priorities.

 It becomes clear why the “BRO split” has lost popularity over the year and has been replaced by Push/Pull or Push/Pull/Leg splits.

 Intensity should also be a big priority in your training.
-Recently, terms like RIR (reps in reserve) or RPE (rate of perceive exertion) have become extremely popular and are thrown in every single workout program.
+Recently, terms like RIR (reps in reserve) or RPE (rate of perceived exertion) have become extremely popular and are thrown in every single workout program.
 Forget about all that, train heavy and train hard!
 Just make sure your final set of every exercise is done to absolute failure.